dweymouth/supersonic/README.md

 * [x] Browse by albums, artists, genres, playlists
 * [x] Album and playlist views with tracklist and cover image
 * [x] Artist view with biography, image, similar artists, and discography
+* [x] Play "artist radio" (mix of songs from given artist and similar artists, depends on your server's support)
 * [x] Create, play, and update playlists
 * [x] Configure visible tracklist columns
 * [x] Set/unset favorite and browse by favorite albums, artists, and songs